 Management establishes activities to monitor performance measures and indicators.
 These may include comparisons and assessments relating different sets of data to one another so that analyses of the relationships can be made, and appropriate actions taken.
 Management designs controls aimed at validating the propriety and integrity of both entity and individual performance measures and indicators of the relationships can be made and appropriate actions taken.
+Management designs controls aimed at validating the propriety and integrity of both entity and individual performance measures and indicators of the relationships can be made and appropriate actions taken.
 Management designs controls aimed at validating the propriety and integrity of both entity and individual performance measures and indicators

-Finding 2020-002 - Lack of Internal Controls Over the Disbursement Process (Repeat Finding)
+Finding 2021-002 - Lack of Internal Controls Over the Disbursement Process (Repeat Finding)